aws/aws-cdk/packages/@aws-cdk/aws-applicationautoscaling/README.md

 There are three ways to scale your capacity:

-* **In response to a metric**; for example, you might want to scale out if the CPU usage across your cluster starts to rise, and scale in when it drops again.
+* **In response to a metric** (also known as step scaling); for example, you might want to scale out if the CPU usage across your cluster starts to rise, and scale in when it drops again.
-* **By trying to keep a certain metric around a given value**; you might want to automatically scale out an in to keep your CPU usage around 50%.
+* **By trying to keep a certain metric around a given value** (also known as target tracking scaling); you might want to automatically scale out an in to keep your CPU usage around 50%.
 * **On a schedule**; you might want to organize your scaling around traffic flows you expect, by scaling out in the morning and scaling in in the evening.